in4ray/firefly-sdk/README.md

 What is Firefly?
 -------------------
-Firefly SDK is an Open Source Development Kit were developed by team of software developers to simplify application creation process, to improve project infrastructure and maintainability.
+Firefly SDK is an Open Source Development Kit were developed to simplify application creation process and is aimed to improve project infrastructure and maintainability.
 The open source Firefly framework extends [Starling](http://gamua.com/starling/) framework capabilities and features.

 Respository structure
 ----------------------